 Corten steel is twice as expensive as regular steel, so it should not be used.
-Corten steel has the main advantage of being cheaper than galvanized steel.
-If the members are too big to be galvanized, such as bridges, the cost curve might be shifted.
+Corten steel has the main advantage of being cheaper than galvanised steel.
+If the members are too big to be galvanised, such as bridges, the cost curve might be shifted.
 In these cases, the cost of painting and maintenance should be taken into consideration.

 If you use corten steel with bolted connections such as towers, the corroding rust can cause the bolts to break.
 This is known as packing out

 Cortensteeltube.com is a leading supplier, stockist, manufacturer & exporter of Corten Steel .
 Get in touch with us for the best rates & availability Of Corten Steel ASTM A847 Grade 1 Tubes.

 Reasons why Corten Steel is cheap

 While corten steel is not necessarily inexpensive, it can be a cost-effective option in certain applications due to its unique properties.
 Known as weathering steel, corten steel is a low-alloy high-strength steel that forms a rusty appearance when exposed to the elements.
 In addition to providing a distinctive look, it also provides a protective layer against corrosion, making it a popular choice for outdoor sculptures, architectural cladding, and bridges.

 Its durability and low maintenance requirements can make it more cost-effective than standard carbon steel in the long run, despite its higher initial cost.
 Corten steel’s rust-like appearance prevents further corrosion by adding a protective layer, which eliminates the need for additional coatings or maintenance.
 As a result, public works projects and other large-scale applications can benefit from lower maintenance costs and longer lifetimes.